NPC-Worldwide/npcsh/README.md

 # NPC Shell

+`npcsh` - a new standard in human-agent interaction.
+Co-create with agents to build organizations that refine themselves and evolve to your needs.

-The NPC shell is the toolkit for tomorrow, providing a suite of programs to make use of multi-modal LLMs and agents in novel interactive modes. `npcsh` is based in the command line, and so can be used wherever you work.
+The NPC shell is a suite of programs to make use of multi-modal LLMs and agents in novel interactive modes.
+Based in the command line, use it wherever you work.

 - It is developed to work reliably with small models and performs excellently with the state-of-the-art models from major model providers.
 - Fundamentally, the core program of npcsh extends the familiar bash environment with an intelligent layer that lets users seamlessly ask agents questions, run pre-built or custom macros or agents, all without breaking the flow of command-line work.